 Google rolled out the system-wide dark mode in Android 10.
-The latest Android update adds a small, however, important update to Android’s best features.
+The latest Android update adds a small, however important update to Android 11 best features.

-Users can now schedule when the dark mode will be activated in Android 11.
-In the dark theme settings, a user can either schedule the system-wide dark theme for sunset to sunrise or enter a custom duration.
+Users can now schedule when the dark mode will be activated on Android 11.
+In the Dark theme settings, a user can either schedule a system-wide dark theme for sunset to sunrise or enter a custom duration.

 2. Native Screen Recorder